 The purpose of this FRD is to reduce the costs of annual reports for public sector entities, reduce the environmental impact of producing annual reports - both in terms of the type of stock used and elements of the process to make them recyclable - and to ensure a more consistent approach in the way public sector annual reports are presented.

 All departments and government agencies defined as public bodies must comply with the requirements of this FRD.
-FRD 30 can be found on the DTF website www.dtf.vic.gov.au under Financial Reporting Directions.

 DEPARTMENT OF TECHNOLOGY - MODEL REPORT OF OPERATIONS

 Contents